KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 * **Required**: No

 ---------------------------------------
 <a name="reference-uniform"></a>
 ## Uniform

-A uniform input to a `technique`, and an optional semantic and value.
+A uniform input to a technique, and an optional semantic and value.

 **Properties**